Restaurant Listings

 CONTEMPORARY AMERICAN

-One of Park City’s most popular Old Town eateries for the past couple of decades, 350 Main offers modern American cuisine influenced by the mountainous regions of the globe in an upscale atmosphere.
-Enticing and eclectic dishes include charred bulgogi octopus, absinthe-flamed raclette, crispy cauliflower with preserved lemon, tuna tartare with wasabi cream, Indonesian rice noodles with peanut sauce and coconut broth; plus irresistible desserts like Madagascar vanilla crème brûlée.
+One of Park City’s most popular Old Town eateries since 1995, offering modern American cuisine influenced by the mountainous regions of the globe in an upscale atmosphere.
+Enticing and eclectic dishes include sangria-poached apples with sunflower sprouts, chicharron-crusted spaghetti squash, classic tuna tartare, olive oil-poached cod, trout almondine, and irresistible desserts like Madagascar vanilla crème brûlée.
 350 Main St, 435-649-3140, 350main.com $$$$ D K O R

 501 ON MAIN